How to Protect Yourself

 - No one can guarantee you a job or a visa to Canada.

-- Canadian visa offices will never:
+- CIC Officers will never:

 - ask you to deposit money into a personal bank account,

 - ask you to transfer money through private money transfer service,